 The biggest mistake that organizations commit when it comes to website security is that they think their websites are somehow automatically secure and immune from attacks and that someone else is responsible for website security, not themselves.
 Most organizations do not even realize that there is malware on their website until something untoward happens.

-The second mistake is that organizations make heavy investments on website security thinking more money means highest levels of security, which may not be the case if there is no proactive mindset and effective strategies from their end.
-Another mistake organization and especially their employees commit is that they think cybersecurity to be a one-time thing, but it is a continuous process considering how the nature and intensity of threats are diverse and the number of threats is ever-increasing.
+The second mistake is that organizations make heavy investments in website security thinking more money means the highest levels of security, which may not be the case if there is no proactive mindset and effective strategies from their end.
+Another mistake organizations and especially their employees commit is that they think cybersecurity to be a one-time thing, but it is a continuous process considering how the nature and intensity of threats are diverse and the number of threats is ever-increasing.
 All this could prove very costly for organizations especially with the imminent risk of being a blacklisted website apart from the loss of data, assets, customers, investors, and finances.

 As the saying goes, “a stitch in time saves nine”, organizations must look at website security as a top priority irrespective of their scale, nature or industry of operation.
 A sound cybersecurity strategy that incorporates an end-to-end website security solution coupled with a proactive mindset of all stakeholders towards web security is crucial.
-One of the most important components of such a website security solution is website security scanning.
+One of the most important components of such a website security solution is web application scanning.

 Website security scanning helps organizations to prevent and mitigate attacks and hacking attempts.
 It helps identify vulnerabilities and gaps before others do, detect malware and bad traffic, and thereon, work towards fixing it.
 Like we discussed earlier, prevention is better than cure and website security scanning does just that.